tinkledoomhammer/some-notes/stackedit/Code/godot/gdscript.md

 ** There is also an array of the names?
 Prehaps it will be in the Dictionary section

 ### Functions
+* Always belong to a class
+* The priority for variable lookup is local -> class member -> global
+* The `self` variable is always available and can be used to access class members
+* A function can return at any time
+* The default return value is `null`
+* If a function is only one line long, then it can be all on one line

 ### Statements and control flow